zhaoyul/aposd-vs-clean-code/README.md

 for reading code.
 Every question a reader might have should be naturally answered, either in the code or in comments.
 Key ideas and important conclusions should be stated explicitly, not left for the reader to deduce.
-And, even if a reader is in a hurry and doesn't read the code very carefully, their first guesses about how things work (and why) should be correct.
+Ideally, even if a reader is in a hurry and doesn't read the code very carefully, their first guesses about how things work (and why) should be correct.
 To me, that's clean code.

+>> Still need a response from you here.

 ## John's Rewrite of PrimeGenerator